LaunchCode-Education-Archived/csharp-web-development/src/chapters/aspdotnet-model-validation/validation-views.rst

 .. admonition:: Question

-   True/False: In order to implement validation, all three elements of MVC applications are involved.
+   **True or False** In order to implement validation, all three elements of MVC applications are involved.

 .. ans: true!